xvitaly/mhed/docs/source/index.rst

 ..
-This file is a part of Micro Hosts Editor project.
+This file is a part of Micro Hosts Editor.
 For more information
 .. visit official site: https://www.easycoding.org/projects/mhed
 ..
 ..
 Copyright (c) 2011 - 2020 EasyCoding Team (ECTeam).